 Marvel vs Capcom 3: Fate of Two Worlds

-It was confirmed that Task Master is an unlockable character in the roster of the game.
+Taskmaster appears as a playable fighter in the game.
 In the game he uses attacks similar to Captain America's Shield Charge and Spider-Man's Web Swing.
 He also references Black Knight's sword skills and Hawkeye's archery skills in his moves.
+Additionally, his Udon costume appears as a DLC skin in the Ultimate Marvel vs. Capcom 3 updated rerelease.
+He was voiced by Steve Blum.

 Marvel : Avengers Alliance